Skip to main content

 Biography

 In 2023, Professor Gilbert was selected to serve on the Bipartisan Commission on Hostage Taking and Wrongful Detention at the Center for Strategic and International Studies (CSIS) in Washington, DC.
 Gilbert frequently writes public commentary in outlets like Foreign Affairs, the Washington Post, USA Today, War on the Rocks, and Lawfare and has been interviewed by outlets including ABC, the BBC, CNN, ESPN, NBC, NPR, and The New York Times.
-She has advised the British, Canadian, and U.S. governments on hostage recovery policy and spoken about her research at the Aspen Ideas Festival.
+She has advised the Australian, British, Canadian, and U.S. governments and the United Nations on hostage recovery policy and spoken about her research at the Aspen Ideas Festival.

 Select Publications